G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 ## Chromedriver is required for this script to run correctly

-You will need to download the Chromedrive and copy it to the root of your C:\ drive.
-You can change the location of the Chromedriver within the script at line 13.
+You will need to download Chromedrive and copy it to the root of your C:\ drive.
+You can change the location of Chromedriver within the script at line 13.

 Change the file tree location for your Chromedriver executable on line 13:
 `driver = webdriver.Chrome(options=options, executable_path=r'C:\chromedriver.exe')`